sledgehammer999/github-api-tools/MassCloseOldIssues/README.md

 -----------------------

 This tool closes issues that haven't been until the cutoff timepoint.
 It can additionally apply a label on the matching issues, leave a comment and lock them.</br>
-It also can skip issues that have certai labels.
+It can also skip issues that have certain labels.

 Help output:
 ```